royalaid/abi-fetch/README.md

 bun run src/index.ts 0xBB9bc244D798123fDe783fCc1C72d3Bb8C189413
 ```

-The tool will search across all supported chains and display the contract name and ABI for each instance found.
+The tool will search across all supported chains and display the contract name for each instance found.
 If the contract is found on multiple chains, you'll be prompted to choose which chain to save the ABI from.

 The ABI will be automatically saved to a JSON file named after the contract (or the address if the contract name is not available).